malinlarsson/courses/ngsintro/1701/labs/NGS_workflow.md

 scp <username>@milou.uppmax.uu.se:/sw/courses/ngsintro/gatk/vcfs/MERGED.illumina.\* ./
 ```

 Do the same thing for the vcf that you have created in your home directory.

 By now, IGV should be launching.
 The first thing we want to do is make sure we have the right reference.
 In IGV, go to the popup menu in the upper left and set it to "Human 1kg (b37+decoy)".
 This is the latest build of the human genome (also known as GRCh37).

 Now, go under the Tools menu and selection "Run igvtools..."
-Change the command to "Count" and then use the Browse button next to the Input File line to select the bams (not the bai) that you just downloaded.
+Change the command to "Count" and then use the Browse button next to the Input File line to select the BAMs (not the bai) that you just downloaded.
 It will autofill the output file.
 Now hit the Run button.
-This generates a .tdf file for each bam.
+This generates a .tdf file for each BAM.
 This allows us to see the coverage value for our BAM file even at zoomed at views.
 (We could also do this offline using a standalone version of igvtools.)

-Now close the igvtools window and go back to the File menu, select "Load from File..." and select your bams (not the .bai or the .tdf).
+Now close the igvtools window and go back to the File menu, select "Load from File..." and select your BAMs (not the .bai or the .tdf).
 They should appear in the tracks window.
 Click on chromosome 17 to zoom in to there.
 You can now navigate with the browser to look at some actual read data.